-Growing up, I was raised Muslim in a house located in an orthodox Jewish neighborhood, which is a separate post in itself.
-My father was quite religious and taught me the different pillars of Islam and just general moral instruction.
-My mother was less religious, and probably not religious at all (she would go on to spur my future existential plummet into atheism).
-As a kid, although I believed in God, I wasn’t really interested in the physical aspects of following a religion such as going to prayer.
+Growing up, I was raised Muslim in a house located in an orthodox Jewish neighborhood which is a separate post in itself.
+My father was religious and taught me the different pillars of Islam and provided general moral instruction.
+My mother was less religious, and probably not religious at all (she would go on to spur my eventual existential plummet into atheism).
+Although I believed in God as a child, I wasn’t really interested in the physical aspects of religion such as the daily prayers and the fasting.

-I am sure anyone reading who has had a remotely religious upbringing can relate to absolutely looking forward to waking up early in the morning to go to the mosque, temple, church, or synagogue with your family.
-As a kid, I didn’t care or even understand the religious motivation for going for prayer.
-It was something that was I just had to do, like my algebra homework or cleaning my room.
+I am sure anyone who has had a remotely religious upbringing can relate to absolutely looking forward to waking up early in the morning to go to the mosque, temple, church, or synagogue with your family.
+It was hard to be motivated when I didn’t even fully understand the religious motivation for going for prayer.
+It was something that I just had to do, like my algebra homework or cleaning my room.
 It involved wearing traditional clothing that wasn’t particularly comfortable, and leaving in the morning to go pray in a small local mosque that would be tightly packed and not well ventilated.
 All of this was coupled with the fact that my father is obsessive-compulsive about being on time – meaning that we’d show up 30 minutes early for no reason.
-Fun times.

-Once I got into my late teens, I stopped going to the mosque every year for Eid al-Fitr, one of the largest holidays celebrated by Muslims all over the world signalling the end of Ramadan.
+Once I got into my late teens, I stopped going to the mosque every year for Eid al-Fitr, one of the largest holidays celebrated by Muslims all over the world signaling the end of Ramadan.
 My father was a little disappointed, but it wasn’t a big deal.
-I got to sleep in late and stay home with my mother as he went to pray.
+I got to sleep in late and stay home as he went to pray.

 Today is Eid al-Fitr.
 It is an important one because it will be the last one I can spend comfortably at home with my parents as I will be moving away in the Fall.
 It has been so long since I last went to pray that I cannot even remember when it was.
 Appreciating the sentimentality of the occasion, I told my father I wanted to go pray with him in the morning.
 We woke up super early (seems that tradition has held up well), put on our special clothes, and left home.
 These were my observations.

 From the moment we left our home, there was practically a spring in my father’s step.
-He was smiling (a big no-no for the men in our family) and beaming with pride.
-The morning lag made me struggle to grasp it at first, but I realized that my father was galvanized because I was there.
+He was smiling (usually a big no-no for the men in our family) and beaming with pride.
+The morning lag made me struggle to grasp it at first, but over the course of the day I realized that the reason my father was so galvanized was because I was there.
 In Islamic culture (and in Asian culture in general), there is a specific valuing and pride that comes with sons.
 Without commentary on the inherent sexism of this, my father was excited to be able to take his son to the mosque on the biggest religious occasion of the year.
 Going together is an unspoken message that says to people: we are united as a family, this is my son.
 As a kid, I didn’t care for meeting and greeting all the older men there that my father knew.
 I just wanted to go home and eat the delicious food my mother had been laboriously working on!
 What I never noticed was how much satisfaction and happiness my going had brought my father.

 Today when I prayed, I started to relive little moments from my childhood like ripples upon a river stream.
 From wondering when the Imam (often the head of the mosque leading the prayer) would stop talking to being annoyed about the extreme proximity to strangers.
 I realized that while numerous aspects of going to prayer bothered me as a child, I enjoyed them to a different capacity now.